-To provide high achieving students with the opportunity to participate in Honors (HON) sections of KIN 485 and 499, where they will collaborate with a Faculty Mentor to pursue their intellectual interests by completing an Honors Project.
+To provide high achieving students with the opportunity to participate in Honors (HON) sections of KIN 485 and 499, where they will collaborate with an Exercise Science/Fitness Leadership Faculty Mentor to pursue their intellectual interests by completing an Honors Project.

 The Faculty Mentor shall have primary responsibility for the supervision of the student's work, setting deadlines, and guiding the student's progress.
 The Honors Project will consist of an inquiry or investigation (pre-approved by Dr. Roy), that makes an original intellectual or creative contribution to the discipline of Kinesiology designed to meet global and societal needs.

 Students will have the opportunity to work one-on-one with a mentor in an area of mutual interest and conduct an in-depth literature review and either a research or civic engagement project designed to meet some particular need as it relates to pertinent areas of fitness, exercise and physical activity.
 Students will develop critical thinking skills and learn to present their ideas in an organized and insightful manner.

 When to Apply